build-online/vue-tailwind-starter/README.md

-# vue-webpack-boilerplate with Tailwinds and Zondicons
+# Vue Boilerplate with Tailwinds and Zondicons

 ---
 This is just a basic vue-webpack template with a few minor additions.
 We've added tailwind css and zondicons to the project.
 Mainly because we use both of these tools on a regular basis and wanted to save time.